pooriajr/pooriajr/src/_posts/2023-10-08-helping-my-mom-with-salary-negotiation.md

 Today I helped my mom prepare for salary negotiation.

-She is going to a job interview tomorrow, and like most people, she's extremely uncomfortable with salary negotiation.
+She is going to a job interview tomorrow, and like most people, she's uncomfortable with salary negotiation.
 So I went to the classic [patio11 blog post](https://www.kalzumeus.com/2012/01/23/salary-negotiation/) and studied up.

 Then we role-played, with me pretending to be the interviewer.